EdgeTX/edgetx-user-manual/color-radios/model-settings/model-setup/trims.md

 * Extra Fine = 0.2%
 * Exponential = 0.2% near the center and the step value increases exponentially as the distance from the center increases.

+**Hats Mode (select radios)**: On radios that use the hat/D-pad control as trim keys (e.g. the NV14-family: NV14, EL18, PL18, PL18EV), selects whether the control is used for trims or menu interaction.

 **Extended Trims**: Increases the maximum trim adjustment value from **±**&#x32;5% to **±**&#x31;00%.

 {% hint style="info" %}